BioinformaNicks/Bioinformatics-training-collection/README.md

 - [Scikit-Learn](https://scikit-learn.org/stable/) - This package provides several statistical functions, as well as being the primary package for machine learning purposes.
 - [Statsmodels](https://github.com/statsmodels/statsmodels) - This package provides several important statistical functionality.
 - [Matplotlib](https://matplotlib.org/) - This package provides extensive plotting and visualisation functionality, and it can be beautified with [Seaborn](https://seaborn.pydata.org/).
-- [Biopython](https://biopython.org/) - Biopython is a set of freely available tools for biological computation written in Python by an international team of developers.
+- [Biopython](https://biopython.org/) - Biopython is a comprehensive set/repository of freely available packages for biological computation written in Python by an international team of developers.

 - Compilation of more specific Python packages:
     - [Awesome Python Packages](https://github.com/vinta/awesome-python#readme)